vega/.github/project-docs/GOVERNANCE.md

 **Consideration of Views and Objections**.
 Prompt consideration shall be given to the written views and objections of all Contributors.

 **Written procedures**.
 This governance document and other materials documenting this project's development process shall be available to any interested person.

-## No Confidentiality.

-Information disclosed in connection with any Project activity, including but not limited to meetings, contributions, and submissions, is not confidential, regardless of any markings or statements to the contrary.